maxgio92/maxgio92.github.io/content/posts/program-execution-environment.md

 32.1%     main.bar;runtime.main;runtime.goexit;
 ```

 Finally, it's worth mentioning that nothing comes for free.
 While including frame pointers is good for observability in general, it comes with the cost of increased code size.
 This can translate to worst hit rates in the CPU instruction cache, possibly leading to more instructions that need to be fetched from main memory.
+Also, when frame pointers are not produced, observability tools like debuggers can still rely on metadata produced by compilers: for example, Delve relies on the `debug_frame` section in the Go binary, that contains informations about the function calls and their locations in memory.

 And this comes to the next episode of this series, which will dive into how to write a basic low-overhead, kernel-assisted CPU profiler leveraging eBPF, that will produce a result like the one above!